doctorfree/RoonCommandLine/README.md

     $ cd RoonCommandLine
     $ ./install.sh

-	# Edit the Python Roon API command line configuration file
+	# Edit the Python Roon API command line configuration file.
+	# Several default settings are provided.
+You may wish to modify these.
-	$ vi $HOME/Roon/roon_api.ini
+	$ vi $HOME/RoonCommandLine/roon_api.ini

-	# At a minimum you will need to set RoonCoreIP to your Roon Core IP address
+	# The RoonCoreIP setting shuuld have been configured during install.
+	# Verify the RoonCoreIP setting is correct.
 	# If you do not know your Roon Core IP, run the discovery script
 	$ $HOME/bin/get_core_ip
 	# Authorize the extension when prompted